Motion Guideline

 Illustrations

 Illustration brings a warm, approachable feeling to our visuals.
+It should support

-It should support the message, adding emotion and personality
+the message, adding emotion and personality without overwhelming the content.

 Keep it simple, human, and intentional.